Flowers Are Like People

 As we take the time to learn about ourselves and the ones we love this serves as a fresh reminder that God made each of us different… purposely.
 That fact is to be celebrated rather than dreaded.

 Also in our garden, many of us are concerned with the fact that we appear different from the other flowers.
 We may stick out too much or not stand out enough.
 Our petals may not be colorful enough or maybe they are too colorful.
 We often worry that we will be the last flower ever picked or the first one trampled on because no one notices.
 Only God can confirm our confidence, not the other flowers.
-He is our Gardner.
-I believe He is tending to each of us, his beautiful flowers, in the garden of everyday life…whether or not we let Him.
+The Creator is our Gardner.
+I believe God is tending to each of us, the Creator's beautiful flowers, in the garden of everyday life…whether or not we allow God to.

 Whitney R. Simpson